ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 I'm not going to cover what those middlewares do because that's not important.
 This is an example of how you can build up functionality in applications.
 Middlewares are very powerful.
-You can add manipulate incoming data before hitting the next one or modifiy the response from an existing one.
+You can add manipulate incoming data before hitting the next one or modify the response from an existing one.
 Let's create some for practice.

 ```ruby